web3/web3.js/packages/web3-eth-contract/README.md

 We had tested the Typescript interface support for the ABIs compiled with solidity version `v0.4.x` and above.
 If you face any issue regarding the contract typing, please create an issue to report to us.

+The Typescript support for fixed length array types are supported for limited numbers 30.
+See more details [here](https://github.com/ChainSafe/web3.js/blob/nh%2F4562-contract-typing/packages/web3-eth-abi/src/number_map_type.ts#L1).
+This limitation is only to provide more performant developer experience in IDEs.
+In future we may come up with a workaround to avoid this limitation.
+If you have any idea feel free to share.

 ## Package.json Scripts

 | Script           | Description                                        |